equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 Following the industry partner development process, the slot option was not preferred due to:

-x

-The extent of property acquisition required
+* The extent of property acquisition required

-x

-Complex traffic management and substantial traffic impacts on Parramatta Road during construction
+* Complex traffic management and substantial traffic impacts on Parramatta Road during construction

-x

-Difficulties in managing surface water around and over the open slot.
+* Difficulties in managing surface water around and over the open slot.

 2013 WestConnex Business Case